-Throughout the day, we receive a lot of information through our forms of communication, our friends, co-workers, and family that you can’t even process.
+Throughout the day, you receive a lot of information through various forms of communication, your friends, co-workers, and family that you can’t even process.

-Unconsciously, all of this information is passed through our mind.
-Therefore, it’s necessary to spend time alone so that we can listen to ourselves and get rid of anything that may poorly effect us.
+Unconsciously, all of this information and world view is passed through our mind.
+Therefore, it’s necessary to spend time alone so you can listen to yourself.

 4. Reinvent yourself